codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 toc: true
 ---

 If you have a hybrid environment, you can provision one or more hybrid runtimes in your Codefresh account.

+**Git providers and runtimes**

+Your Codefresh account is linked to a specific Git provider.
+This is the Git provider you select when installing the first hybrid runtime in your Codefresh account.
+If you have multiple instances of the same Git provider, you must also select the specific server host to associate with the runtime.
+Other hybrid runtimes in the account use the same Git provider on the same Git server.

+>To change your Git provider for your Codefresh account after installation, contact Codefresh support.

+**Hybrid runtime**

  The hybrid runtime comprises Argo CD components and Codefresh-specific components.
 The Argo CD components are derived from a fork of the Argo ecosystem, and do not correspond to the open-source versions available.

 > If you have Hosted GitOps, to provision a hosted runtime, see [Provision a hosted runtime]({{site.baseurl}}/docs/runtime/hosted-runtime/#1-provision-hosted-runtime) in [Set up a hosted (Hosted GitOps) environment]({{site.baseurl}}/docs/runtime/hosted-runtime/).

 There are two parts to installing a hybrid runtime:

 1. Installing the Codefresh CLI
-2. Installing the hybrid runtime from the CLI, either through the CLI wizard or via silent installation.
+2. Installing the hybrid runtime, either through the CLI wizard or via silent installation.
   The hybrid runtime is installed in a specific namespace on your cluster.
-You can install more runtimes on different clusters in your deployment.
+You can install more runtimes on different clusters in your environment.
   Every hybrid runtime installation makes commits to two Git repos:

   * Runtime install repo: The installation repo that manages the hybrid runtime itself with Argo CD.
-If the repo URL does not exist, runtime creates it automatically.
+If the repo URL does not exist, the runtime creates it automatically.
   * Git Source repo: Created automatically during runtime installation.
-The repo where you store manifests to run CodefreshCodefresh pipelines.
+The repo where you store manifests for CI/CD resources such as pipelines and applications.

 See also [Codefresh architecture]({{site.baseurl}}/docs/getting-started/architecture).